jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Nonetheless, our problem solving is held back when gatekeepers of a bygone age hold back civilization's upgrades.
 This is the equivalent of Blockbuster getting to write rules to keep us renting DVDs instead of saving time and money with YouTube and Netflix; basically, the opposite of evolution.

-This classic battle between good and evil fills stories from Greek mythology to Shakespeare.
+This classic battle between good and evil fills stories from Greek Mythology to Shakespeare.
 Today the most famous story is Star Wars, so I use it in this book.
 Star Wars is about a galaxy with an all-powerful energy field called the Force.
 Luke Skywalker's Jedi warriors' harness "the light side" to help others.
 Darth Vader's evil Sith lords' harness "the dark side" to help themselves and hurt all who oppose them.

-In our world, we like to call our protagonists "trailblazers."
-Like Jedi knights, they struggle to empower us cyborgs with new tools.
+In our world, we like to call our protagonists "trailblazers".
 But we don't have a political name for the antagonists.
 Gatekeepers are often corrupt, but sometimes gates are good, and often, these people are just doing their job.
 Thus, I collectively call the antagonists to our technological evolution Darth Blockbuster: people who actively and knowingly prevent human evolution for the sake of their self-interest.

 Since biological adaptions and upgrades are evolution, I've called human technological evolution Techvolution.
-This book is about inventing Techvolution; the new ruling philosophy empowering Main Street to solve problems with technology as smoothly in human society as lifeforms do with adaptation and natural selection.
+This book is about inventing Techvolution; the new ruling philosophy empowering Main Street to solve problems with technology as smoothly in human society as other lifeforms do with adaptation and natural selection.

 ## Taking an Uber, Learning About Collaboration

 Have you ever taken an Uber?
 If you haven't, it's a smartphone app that connects a person needing a ride, with a person willing to drive them.
 So say Julia needs a lift.
 She opens up Uber and inputs where she needs to go.
-Uber assigns Jack.
+Uber assigns Jack to pick her up.
 Julia and Jack are now connected and can see each other's history, rating, vehicle, and GPS location.

 Jack drives Julia where she needs to go.
 They can talk or not, it doesn't matter.
 Once there, Julia gets out.
-Uber manages the payment.
-Julia and Jack rate each other and then go about their lives.
+Uber manages the payment, and Julia and Jack rate each other and then go about their lives.

 That's an Uber ride.
 And if you've ever taken one, you've participated in Internet Age mass-collaboration.
 Seriously, think about it.
 Julia needed to get somewhere; a friend's house, job interview, babysitting.
-Jack helped her get there.
+Jack helped her get there for some money.
 And software facilitated the collaboration between two strangers.

 Once upon a time in the Industrial Age, this coordination was done by many managers at taxi, media, and automotive companies.
 Driver timesheets, dispatch call-centers, complaint resolution, company marketing, vehicle licensing.
 In the Internet Age, all this paperwork is handled by Uber's (mostly open-source) software.
 The company Uber still has to staff managers, marketers, executives, and whatnot.
 But the proportion is far less.